ibm-icpa-coffeeshop/gitops/README.md

 **Update Secrets**

 In the `tekton/git-secrets.yaml` file, change the password to a personal access token that you created on GitHub.
+The personal access token should specify the following scopes: `public_repo` , `read:repo_hook` and `write:repo_hook`.

 **Deploy using Tekton**